What is it? Why is it interesting?

 Factoring out $X_0$ gives: $$ E[X_1] = X_0 \left[ p \cdot (1 + a_f) + (1 - p) \cdot (1 - b_f) \right].$$

-Combine the terms inside the brackets: $$ p \cdot (1 + a_f) + (1 - p) (1 - b_f) = p + p \cdot a_f + (1 - p) - (1 - p) \cdot b_f = 1 + f [p \cdot a - (1 - p) \cdot b].$$
+Combine the terms inside the brackets: $$ p \cdot (1 + a_f) + (1 - p) (1 - b_f) = p + p \cdot a_f + (1 - p) - (1 - p) \cdot b_f = 1 + f \bigl[p \cdot a - (1 - p) \cdot b\bigr].$$

 Plugging this in and extending this approach to an arbitrary $t$, we get: $$ E[X_t] = X_0 \bigl[1 + f \cdot \bigl(p \cdot a - (1 - p) \cdot b\bigr)\bigr]^{t}.$$

-As a function of $f$ (over the interval $0 \leq f \leq 1$) this is a monotone expression.
+As a function of $f$ (over the interval $0 \leq f \leq \frac{1}{b}$), this is a monotone expression.
 Consequently we can see that:

-- If $p \cdot a > b \cdot (1 - p)$, then the coefficient of $f$ is positive, and $E[X_1]$ is maximized by choosing the largest possible $f$, meaning $f = \frac{1}{b}$ (i.e. bet everything and even take leverage if possible).
+- If $p \cdot a > b \cdot (1 - p)$, then the coefficient of $f$ is positive, and $E[X_t]$ is maximized by choosing the largest possible $f$, meaning $f = \frac{1}{b}$ (i.e., bet everything and even take leverage if possible).

-- If $p \cdot a < b \cdot (1 - p)$, the coefficient of $f$ is negative, so the maximum occurs at $f = 0$ (i.e. do not bet at all).
+- If $p \cdot a < b \cdot (1 - p)$, the coefficient of $f$ is negative, so the maximum occurs at $f = 0$ (i.e., do not bet at all).

 - If $p \cdot a = b \cdot (1 - p)$, any $f \in [0, \frac{1}{b}]$ yields the same expected wealth.

-However, if you keep risking loosing everything at each bet whenever $p \cdot a > b \cdot (1 - p)$, then with certainty you are going to go broke in the long run.
+However, if you keep risking losing everything at each bet whenever $p \cdot a > b \cdot (1 - p)$, then with certainty you are going to go broke in the long run.
 This is analogous to the St. Petersburg paradox: maximizing expected value of a repeated multiplicative gamble can lead to ruin.

 A more sophisticated approach is to optimize the Exponential Rate of Growth of your wealth $X_t(f).$ Formally, we look for $$ \arg\max_{f} G(f),$$ where

-$$ G(f) := \lim_{t \to \infty} \frac{1}{t} \log \bigl(\frac{X_t(f)}{X_0}\bigr).$$
+$$ G(f) := \lim_{t \to \infty} \frac{1}{t} \log \Bigl(\frac{X_t(f)}{X_0}\Bigr).$$

 Assume that, out of $t$ independent trials, $W$ are wins and $L$ are losses (with $W + L = t$).
 Each win multiplies the current wealth by $(1 + a_f)$, while each loss multiplies it by $(1 - b_f)$.
 Therefore: